 Focusing on “well care” instead of “sick care”

 While he may not be a certified MD, Faison has his facts straight.
-According to the Centers for Disease Control and Prevention (CDC), as many as 100,000 lives could be saved each year if more people took part in preventive help, or so-called “well care,” rather than “sick care.”
+According to the Centers for Disease Control and Prevention (CDC), as many as if more people took part in preventive help, or so-called “well care,” rather than “sick care.”